 It’s important to get your finances in order from the start.
 Whether you have enough money saved to begin this venture, or you need a business loan, it’s important that you open a separate business account.
 Look around for the best banks for startups.
 Having a separate business account is a legal requirement for limited companies.
 If you’re registered as a sole trader, there’s no legal requirement to keep a separate bank account, although it can help you to keep your business and personal transactions separate and makes it easier to complete your self-assessment tax return.

 Build Strong Business Relationships

-Having a solid business network is a great way to give your new coffee shop a boost — if you’re able to demonstrate that you’re already respected, especially so early on, you immediately instil confidence in potential customers.
-One way to do this is to connect with speciality roasters, experts within the industry who know coffee and what makes a special cup of it.
+Having a solid business network is a great way to give your new coffee shop a boost — if you’re able to demonstrate that you’re already respected, especially so early on, you immediately instill confidence in potential customers.
+One way to do this is to connect with specialty roasters, experts within the industry who know coffee and what makes a special cup of it.
 Not only can they help educate you, but some companies can also act as your suppliers, meaning you get wholesale coffee beans and business support all in one.

 Market From the Very Beginning

 Marketing is a necessity of any brand, but when you’re a startup it’s even more crucial.
 Therefore, it’s advisable that you start your marketing campaign before you even open; get yourself on social media and start a conversation about your brand and what it’ll bring to the coffee-loving community.
 If you generate a lot of hype about your brand, you’ll reap the benefits come opening day.
 To see how to do this, and implement other useful tips, visit here.